 Respect your training partners.

 Always arrive for training 15-20 minutes early.
 Use this time to stretch and warm up for the class.
 There should be no unnecessary noise.
 If another class is operating, sit quietly until your class starts.
 Once you enter the dojo you should not leave without your Sensei's acknowledgement.

-If you are late for the class, get the instructors attention and quietly stand near the side of the hall, bow, then enter the class by walking behind the lines and joining in at the appropriate place.
+If you are late for the class, get the instructor's attention and quietly stand near the side of the hall, bow, then enter the class by walking behind the lines and joining in at the appropriate place.

 The Mastery of Karate-do